 Oh, and a note: since I care about social justice and also do swordfighting, it would be entirely accurate to call me an SJW, so don’t bother trying to use that as an insult (it only ever seems to come out of the mouths of bigots, so says a lot more about you than about me).

 Other places you can find me:

-For further information about me, the following posts are all personal and informative:
+For further information about me, the following posts might provide a decent introduction:

 If you’re wondering what it’s like to study at Cambridge, you might want to read my Day In The Life.